-London is an opportunity to be a sophisticated urban minimalist (we'll talk about that in the consumption course!)-a savvy traveler, not an annoying tourist.
-It is not the stuff you bring to London, but the experiences you take away, that will make this a wonderful learning and life adventure.
+London is an opportunity to be a sophisticated urban minimalist-a savvy traveler, not an annoying tourist.
+It is not the stuff you bring to London, but the memories and experiences you take away, that will make this a wonderful learning and life adventure.
 Acquire knowledge, memories, new friendships, once-in-a-lifetime experiences, magnificent (in)sights and flavors, and manage all of that with as little "baggage" as possible (less stuff, fewer things, less prejudice, less judging-but definitely a more open mind than usual).